 – Dyuti

 Think about what YOU enjoy.
-I was a jack of all trades at school so I had quite a few teachers trying to persuade me to take their subject.
-If you’re in a similar situation, ask your form tutor or a teacher that doesn’t teach you for a more objective opinion.
+I was a jack of all trades at school, so I had quite a few teachers trying to persuade me to take their subject.
+If you’re in a similar situation, ask your form tutor or a teacher who doesn’t teach you for a more objective opinion.
 I don’t personally believe that your GCSE options determine whether you can go into STEM.
 So pick subjects because you enjoy them.

 – Vanessa